circinusX1/circinus/README.md

 This is a self contained engine written in C++, I start it almost 13 years ago for a game engine automation (see Getic).
 Then from controlling a game engine I took it and made a testing scripting adding UART telnet and ssh (see othe projects here).
-Slowly I added SSH, TCP, USN , then pins and protocols.
-Durring the time I got it to current stage.
+Slowly I added SSH, TCP ...  then pins and bsx protocols.

  - Wiring PI (arduino) coding style.
  - Professional house keeping for heavy industrial projects.